KPWithCode/KPWithCode/README.md

 ![](https://img.shields.io/badge/Cloud-AWS-informational?style=flat&logo=amazon-AWS&logoColor=white&color=blue)

 ### My most recent interests include:
+- Svelte - Getting FUN!
 - Rust - Also getting fun but async programming in this language is taking a lot of getting used to
-- Svelte - Getting FUN!

 ### 🔭 I’m currently working on:
 - SF - A secret squirrel SAAS project focused on cybercrime reporting (also 🤫 lol)
-- Canary - Automated text messages response service for property managers and airbnb hosts 🤫
+- Canary - Automated text messages response service for property managers and airbnb hosts 🤫.
+Now a private repository: [Check it out](https://www.justcanary.com)
 - Statpad - A low cost dashboard for finding the best matchups, leans, and projections in sports betting.